 Due to the deregulation of the power industry in Alberta in 2001, residential customers in many municipalities have a choice of which power delivery companies to use.
 The main producers of electricity in the province are:

 The region’s increasing need for power has prompted diversification into different or more power sources, ensuring plenty of energy for industrial and residential users in the years to come.
-To help meet this need, the City of Medicine Hat Utility is expanding with a new natural gas power plant that will increase the city’s electricity generation from 203-megawatts (MW) of power to 247.
+To help meet this need, the City of Medicine Hat Utility expanded with a new natural gas power plant in November 2017 that increased the city’s electricity generation from 203-megawatts (MW) of power to 246.

 The Palliser region is networked by flow lines moving natural gas to processing facilities.
-The Trans Canada Energy East Project will be constructing a pipeline that includes a section beginning at Hardisty, Alberta running through Special Area #3 and #4, and Cypress County and on to Saskatchewan.
 For more on proposed and planned projects, visit TransCanada.

 Waste and Water Treatment